-The Master of Science Degree and Certificate in Applied Statistics bring together statistics, computer science, scientific research, and communication skills using the latest state-of-the-art technologies.
+The Master of Science Degree and Certificate in Applied Statistics1 bring together statistics, computer science, scientific research, and communication skills using the latest state-of-the-art technologies.
 They prepare students for immediate employment in a variety of high-paying industry positions or doctoral study in applied statistics or a related field.

 Applied statisticians are in high demand in the current high-technology economy.
 Our program emphasizes a flexible curriculum that allows a wide variety of concentrations of application, including biology, mathematics, computer science, psychology, health sciences, business, pharmaceutical product development, and other self-designed multi-disciplinary concentrations.
 The Program also offers paid internship opportunities and flexible class offerings allowing for both full-time and part-time students.

 In 2021, we conducted an extensive survey of our alumni.
 The results can be viewed here .

 We encourage students from diverse academic backgrounds to consider our program.
 Due to the interdisciplinary nature of the program, various undergraduate majors and interests are eligible for admissions.
 For more information, please visit our Frequently Asked Questions page or contact Dr. Randall Rieger by e-mail at firstname.lastname@example.org or by phone at 610-436-2440.
 If you have any questions regarding admissions or financial aid, please contact the The Graduate School.
 If you have any questions regarding the classes required for the program, please visit our Curriculum page.

 Summer and Fall offerings for 2022 are up!

 Statistics for Spring and Summer

 2022's Spring and Summer offerings are up!